duguyue100/NSC-GPU-GUIDE/User-Guide.md

 We have develop a working setup script for setting up your DL environment.
 This script is a runnable script

-_This script currently does not support Caffe, Caffe2 and Torch.
-We will work on them.
-And will be available in near future._

 1. Clone the repo

     ```